 Catheter procedures.
 Premature babies are too small for catheter procedures.
 However, if your baby doesn't have PDA-related health problems, the doctor might recommend waiting until the baby is older to do a catheter procedure to correct the PDA.
 Catheter procedures can also be used to treat full-term babies, children and adults.

 In a catheter procedure, a thin tube (catheter) is inserted into a blood vessel in the groin and threaded up to the heart.
 Through the catheter, a plug or coil is inserted to close the ductus arteriosus.

-If the procedure is done on an outpatient basis, your child probably won't stay overnight in the hospital.
+If the procedure is done on an outpatient basis, you or your child probably won't stay overnight in the hospital.
 Complications from catheter procedures include bleeding, infection, or movement of the plug or coil from where it was placed in the heart.